jackmchristensen/STAT-501/README.md

 		- If the data starts on the first row of the .txt file then you don't need to have this however, the data given in class usually has the variable names in the first row so this tells SAS to ignore that row and only grab data starting on the row specified (for this class probably row 2)
 	- ```infile```
 		- Looks at the data inside a file
+  		- Again, this needs the path to the file on your machine
 	- ```input```
 		- This is where you tell SAS what variables you want to use for your data table
 ## Getting Data into SAS